Tail behavior and almost sure growth rate of supOU processes: Introduction

 This class of processes was introduced in \cite{Barn} (with different parametrization, see Section \ref{sect:as}) and generalized to the multivariate case in \cite{barndorff2011multivariate}.
 SupOU processes have proved to be a flexible model allowing marginal distribution and dependence structure to be defined separately.
-Namely, the one-dimensional marginal distribution is self-decomposable, determined by $m$ and the L\'evy measure $\lambda$.
-Formally, a supOU process corresponds to a mixture of L\'evy-driven Ornstein--Uhlenbeck processes
+Namely, the one-dimensional marginal distribution is determined by $m$ and the L\'evy measure $\lambda$.
+It is self-decomposable and corresponds to the marginal distribution of a L\'evy-driven Ornstein--Uhlenbeck process

-where $L$ is a two-sided L\'evy process with L\'evy--Khintchine triplet $(m,0,\lambda)$ (see e.g.~\cite{apple}).
+where $L$ is a two-sided L\'evy process with L\'evy--Khintchine triplet $(m,0,\lambda)$ and $x>0$ (see e.g.~\cite{apple}).
 The superposition is obtained by averaging over randomized mean-reverting parameter $x$ following distribution $\pi$, if $\pi$ is indeed a probability measure.
-While the OU process in \eqref{eq:OU} has correlation function $e^{-xt}$, the supOU process has a correlation function $\int_{(0,\infty)} e^{-x t} \pi(\dd x)$, assuming that both correlation functions exist.
-Hence, the choice of $\pi$ provides various forms of dependence.
+While the OU process in \eqref{eq:OU} has correlation function $e^{-xt}$, the supOU process has a correlation function $c\int_{(0,\infty)} x^{-1} e^{-x t} \pi(\dd x)$, assuming that both correlation functions exist.
+Hence, the choice of $\pi$ provides various forms of dependence, although always with monotonically decreasing correlations.

 Due to their flexibility, supOU processes have many applications.
 Since they cover most of the stylized facts typically encountered in financial data, positive supOU processes provide a plausible model for stochastic volatility.
-The properties of supOU stochastic volatility model have been extensively studied in \cite{bn2013supOUSV,curato2019,fuchs2013,moser2011,stelzer2015derivative}.
+The properties of supOU stochastic volatility models have been extensively studied in \cite{bn2013supOUSV,curato2019,fuchs2013,moser2011,stelzer2015derivative}.
 SupOU processes have also been used in astrophysics for assessing the mass of black holes \cite{kelly2011stochastic,kelly2013active}.

 The extremal behavior of supOU processes was analyzed in \cite{FasenKlupp} based on the general results of \cite{Fasen05}.
 L\'evy-driven spatial random fields with regularly varying L\'evy measure were treated in \cite{rm2022}.
 Ergodic properties of supOU processes are established in \cite{fuchs2013}.
 For integrated supOU processes, limit theorems have been investigated in \cite{GLST2019,GLT2019Limit,GLT2020multifaceted}.
 All these papers concern distributional properties.
+In \cite{basse2020sufficient}, a sufficient condition is provided for the existence of c{\`a}dl{\`a}g sample paths of stable supOU processes (see also \cite{MR3449388}).